 Associated applicants are employed at other research institutions (e.g. SIB, CSEM) and/or hospitals (e.g. cantonal hospital), and make a partial contribution to a project without taking responsibility for it.

-Foreigh reseach groups and private entities can also act as associated applicants but must cover their own costs.
+Foreign reseach groups, other publicly funded institutions (e.g. eHealth Suisse, FOPH) and private entities can also act as associated applicants but must cover their own costs.

 At the grantee’s request, SPHN may exceptionally extend the grant by a maximum of 12 months without provision of additional funding.